 The United Nations Economic and Social Commissions for Asia and the Pacific (UNESCAP) has developed an innovative tool to track progress towards SDGs called the National SDG Tracker.
+This is an initiative to support “build back better”, especially with the effect of the COVID-19 pandemic.
 The tool enables countries to use their own data and indicators and set specific national target values realistic to their respective national scenarios.

 UNESCAP says that measuring, reporting, and monitoring progress on the SDGs can be complex, requiring time, resources, and capacity.
 Recognizing the complexity of assessing progress towards SDGs, the largest regional intergovernmental platform has designed the National SDG Tracker to be used easily in just a few clicks, even by non-data experts.

 According to the UNESCAP guidelines, there are three steps to access and use the National SDG Tracker:

 - Log on: visit the National SDG Tracker at data.unescap.org and request access from UNESCAP.

 “National governments can use the tool to produce visually appealing and easily understood dashboards and snapshots of progress towards the ambitions of the 2030 Agenda.
 The tool enables them to navigate the monitoring framework of the goals with their unique national targets and national data sources,” says Armida Salsiah Alisjahbana, Under-Secretary-General of the United Nations and Executive Secretary of UNESCAP, in the foreword of the Asia and Pacific SDG Progress Report 2021.